bogdan-muntean/javascript-exercises/Edabit-Exercises/easy-Edabit.md

 !! console.log(("110010").toString(10)) - integer (decimal)
 !! console.log(("110010").toString(16)) - hexadecimal
   -----------------------------------------
-2.Add up the Numbers from a Single Number
+2. Add up the Numbers from a Single Number

 Create a function that takes a number as an argument.
 Add up all the numbers from 1 to the number you passed to the function.
 For example, if the input is 4 then your function should return 10 because 1 + 2 + 3 + 4 = 10.
 Examples